-In my work as a project manager I haven’t met anyone recently (read: last 5 years) who thinks that project management hasn’t been shaken up by the internet.
+In my work as a project manager I haven’t met anyone recently (read: last 5 years) who thinks that project management hasn’t been shaken up by the Internet.
 Lots of jobs have suffered from – or benefited from, depending on your point of view – digital disruption.
-Gartner’s Nexus of Forces has become the way we do business today.
-Businesses from the single entrepreneur to the multinational have had to adapt to take advantage of social, mobile, cloud and data.
+Gartner’s Nexus of Forces has become the way we do business and project management in the digital age.
+Businesses have had to adapt to take advantage of social, mobile, cloud and data.

 Or at least, the good ones have.

-Project management was a bit slow to change, but now we’re seeing more movement towards the adoption of online project management tools and collaboration software to improve the ways teams work together.
-My research, carried out earlier this year, shows that 94% of project managers use collaboration tools for their work.
-When I first did a similar study in 2010 I found that 70% of people using social and online tools in a project environment did so for document sharing.
-Today that’s down to only 27%, reflecting a much wider use for collaboration tools at work.
+Project management was a bit slow to change.
+Now we’re seeing more movement towards the adoption of online project management tools and collaboration software to improve the ways teams work.
+My research, from earlier this year, shows that 94% of project managers use collaboration tools at work.
+When I first did a similar study in 2010, I found that 70% of people using social and online tools in a project environment did so for document sharing.
+Today, it’s down to only 27%.
+That reflects a much wider use of collaboration tools.
 The 2015 survey showed that project teams are doing everything online from assigning work to storing lessons learned.

 Being ‘digital’ means more than just signing up for cloud-based services and hoping for the best.
-Successful project teams in the digital age need to skill up for a complete shift, setting those collaboration tools in a wider context of how the business works.
+Successful teams need to skill up for a complete shift, setting collaboration tools in a wider context.

 Enter the Digital PMO

-The concept of the Project Management Office, or PMO, has been around for a long time.
-This function manages the practicalities of getting projects done from holding all the corporate templates to organising training for project teams.
+The concept of the Project Management Office (PMO) has been around for a long time.
+This function manages the practicalities of getting projects done from holding all the corporate templates to organizing training for project teams.
 The PMO can be staffed by someone who does the job part-time or an entire team – it really depends on the size of your business, but small companies benefit just as much from having the PMO role.

 Traditionally, the PMO has been the guardian of standards and methodologies.
-Increasingly, they are also becoming the guardian of digital assets such as project management software and they handle the management of those, creating user accounts and so on, and they were probably involved in selecting the product in the first place.
+They are becoming the guardian of digital assets such as project management software.
+Also, they handle the management of those, creating user accounts, and they were probably involved in selecting the product in the first place.

 However, the shift to a digital way of managing projects goes further than having the right tech.
 It’s also about how you use the data those apps create.